zemian/firepage/docs/user.md

 * "exclude_file_list": List of file or directory to exclude relative from `root_dir`.
 If set, these won't even display in the admin interface.
 * "pretty_file_to_label": If set to true, it convert file/dir name to a pretty link label.
+* "app_controller_class": Specify the controller class for the application.

 Below config parameters will have default values of `NULL` if omitted.